 Virtual Selling in the Crisis

 It’s no surprise that businesses rushed into virtual selling during the pandemic.
-During the crisis, virtual connections were the only option companies had for keeping their sales processes going.
-Research firm McKinsey reports that almost 90 percent of sales have moved to a remote model since the pandemic began.
-Today, nearly every B2B company’s products and services are now being sold virtually.
+Research firm McKinsey reports that almost 90% of sales moved to a remote model when the pandemic began.
+Today, nearly every B2B company sells their products and services virtually.

 A Preference for Virtual Selling

-While virtual selling may have started due to a crisis, it is fast becoming the preferred way of doing business today.
+While virtual selling may have started due to a crisis, it fast became the preferred way of doing business.
 A survey by McKinsey reports that three-quarters of sellers say they now prefer digital self-serve and remote human engagement over face-to-face interactions.
-This preference for virtual selling has intensified even after lockdowns ended, owing to the convenience, safety, and savings on travel expenses that virtual selling affords.
+This preference for virtual selling intensified even after lockdowns ended, owing to the convenience, safety, and savings on travel expenses that virtual selling affords.

-Virtual selling is gaining popularity because it is an effective way to reach buyers—and not just buyers of small-ticket items.
-McKinsey’s survey reports that B2B decision-makers who had previously not thought of buying online are now considering it.
-Over 70 percent of B2B decision-makers say they are open to making new, fully self-serve or remote purchases over $50,000, and 27 percent would spend more than $500,000
+Sellers prefer virtual selling because it is an effective way to reach buyers—and not just buyers of small-ticket items.
+McKinsey’s survey reports that B2B decision-makers who had previously not thought of buying online now consider it.
+Over 70% of B2B decision-makers say they are open to making new, fully self-serve or remote purchases over $50,000, and 27% would spend more than $500,000

 Sellers Manage the Entire Sales Cycle Virtually

 When virtual selling began, many organizations used it as a way to convert warm leads into sales.
 But sellers today believe all aspects of the sales process can be done virtually—from prospecting to closing.
-The majority of respondents in the McKinsey survey—76 percent—report that virtual selling is an effective way to reach new customers.
-Nearly the same percentage of respondents (75 percent) said virtual selling supported selling to existing customers.
+The majority of respondents in the McKinsey survey—76%—report that virtual sales is an effective way to reach new customers.
+Nearly the same percentage of respondents (75%) said virtual selling supported selling to existing customers.

-When the pandemic caused a massive shift to virtual selling, video and live chat emerged as the predominant channels for interacting and closing sales with B2B customers.
-As a result, in-person sales meetings and related sales activities have dropped precipitously, by 52 percent.
-In contrast, the use of video grew by over 41 percent.
-The use of chat did not grow as fast as video, but still increased by 23 percent.
+When the pandemic caused a massive shift to virtual sales, video and live chat emerged as the predominant channels for interacting and closing sales with B2B customers.
+As a result, in-person sales meetings and related sales activities have dropped precipitously, by 52%.
+In contrast, the use of video grew by over 41%.
+The use of chat did not grow as fast as video, but still increased by 23%.

 Why Virtual Selling Is Challenging

-After a year and a half of Zoom meetings, we all recognize how draining it can be to sit through back-to-back calls, hour after hour.
+It’s extremely draining to sit through back-to-back calls, hour after hour.
 It is hard for anyone to process the blast of information that gets communicated in the Zoom format.
 Your prospect is no different, so in addition to your online calls, give them other ways to consume your message.
 For example, as a way of introduction, prepare a pre-recorded video with an engaging sales deck targeted at their needs.
+Then create a digital sales room to house those items and any other content your prospect may need.
 Your prospect can watch the video where and when they choose, increasing the likelihood they will engage and remember your message.
+Plus the analytics provided with the digital sales room show you when your prospect engages with the content within it.

 Train Sellers for a Virtual Environment